IBM Cloud Docs

 You can create, list, view details, and manage snapshots in the console, from the CLI, and with the API or Terraform.
 You can use the snapshot to create another file share or to retrieve previous versions of files that are stored in the share.

 Snapshots are tied to their source share.
 If you delete the original share and the snapshot is also deleted.
 However, you cannot delete a snapshot that is being used to hydrate a newly restored file.
-For more information, see About File Storage for VPC snapshots.

 Backup for VPC

 The user-defined tags can be added to block storage volumes, file shares, and virtual server instances.
-When tags match, the backup policy is applied to the resources, and backup copies of the data are created based on the backup plan.
+When tags match, the backup policy is applied to the resources, and backup snapshots of the data are created based on the backup plan.
 You can set your own retention schedule to automatically delete older backups.
-This way, you can control how much space is used and how long backups are retained.
+This way, you can control how much space is used and how long backup snapshots are retained.
 By using Backup for VPC service, you can prevent data loss, manage risk, and improve data compliance.

 Backup jobs that create or delete backup snapshots run according to the backup plan and the retention policy.
 You can view the status of the backup jobs in the console, from the CLI, with the API, or Terraform.
 If a job fails, the health status code shows the reason for the failure.
 You can also set up a connection to Event Notifications and receive notifications to your preferred destinations.